-Number of Skipped Macroblocks indicates the number of consecutive macroblocks coded in Skip mode.
+mb_skip_run is the number of skipped macroblocks, which indicates the number of consecutive macroblocks coded in Skip mode.
 Skip mode macroblocks are motion-compensated using the last decoded picture as reference.
-The motion vector shall be obtained as described in subclause 8.4.6.1.3.
+The motion vector shall be obtained as described in subclause 9.4.3.3.
 Motion Vector Data and prediction error coding information are omitted for all the Skip mode macroblocks.

-For a B macroblock skip means direct mode without coefficients. mb_skip_run indicates the number of skipped macroblocks in an inter- or B-picture before a coded macroblock.
+For a B macroblock skip means direct mode without coefficients. mb_skip_run indicates the number of skipped macroblocks in an inter- or B picture before a coded macroblock.
 If a picture or slice ends with one or more skipped macroblocks, they are represented by an additional mb_skip_run which counts the number of skipped macroblocks.